adblockplus/testpages.adblockplus.org/README.md

 It may be useful to run page tests outside docker, for debugging purposes.

-Besides having both CMS and endpoint servers running, the test runner expects an unpacked ABP extension to be located in the `./testext` folder.
+Besides having the endpoints server running, the test runner expects an unpacked ABP extension to be located in the `./testext` folder.
 That can be achieved by downloading the latest ABP release: